Suppen/Telegram-API-wrapper-for-JS/README.md

 * **0.13.0**: Support for inline bots, and major refactoring
 * **0.12.1**: Inserted a missing | in the code, and cleaned the code a bit
 * **0.12.0**: Supports the new getFile() method.
 Also has a helper method called "helperDownloadFile", which actually gets the file for you
-* **0.11.0**: All methods now support a single object naming all the methods arguments.
-See examples

 PS: If someone wants to write tests for this package, please do, and send me a pull request on github